jsievers/tycho-demo/exercises/Exercise_03_Add_Feature/README.txt

    tychodemo.aggregator

 - Create a new feature project "tychodemo.feature" and add "tychodemo.bundle" as included plugin
+  Note: Make sure the new project root folder is located next to the existing module folders
+        (Uncheck "Use default location" in the project creation wizard and enter location if necessary)

 - Add a file pom.xml to the feature project root with contents: